 Employees are the number one priority in any organization because your business wouldn’t exist without them.
 The HR component within your ERP system should handle the full scope of employee management, from onboarding to offboarding and from compensation management to timekeeping.
 The biggest feature you need from an HR component is payroll software.
 Submitting payroll and issuing direct deposits by hand is incredibly time-consuming.
 An HR component automates payments, including tax and benefits deductions, which saves you time to focus on more important tasks.

 Supply Chain Management (SCM)

-As ERP solutions mainly cater to manufacturing and distribution companies, your ERP system should absolutely be able to monitor demand, supply, manufacturing status, logistics and distribution in record time.
+As ERP solutions mainly cater to manufacturing and distribution companies, your ERP system should absolutely be able to monitor demand, supply, manufacturing status, logistics, and distribution in record time.
 The SCM component of an ERP system is one of the most crucial for this reason.
-You need the best SCM features to be able to optimize your supply chain, and that starts by collecting real-time data.
+You need the best SCM features to optimize your supply chain, and that starts by collecting real-time data.
 Real-time data allows you to keep tabs on your supply chain, so you can find and fix issues as they happen, rather than waiting until you receive the data a day or more after the fact.

-Inventory control helps you measure stock targets, standardize replenishments, and other inventory goals.
+Inventory control helps you measure stock targets, standardize replenishments and other inventory goals.
 It uses product serial numbers to track and locate items in your organization.
 Businesses can organize and categorize their inventory, better manage detailed warehouse data, and record various product movements.
-This provides supply chain managers with a greater understanding of what inventory is on hand, what has been shipped out, what hasn’t and where the inventory is at all times.
+This provides supply chain managers with a greater understanding of what inventory is on hand, what has been shipped out, what hasn’t, and where the inventory is at all times.